When tax assessments of some Queens co-ops jumped as much as 147 percent last year, there was, at first, sticker shock.

-The tax increases were so staggering that many hoped the figures were simple mistakes which could be corrected.
+The tax increase was so staggering that many hoped that the figures were simple mistakes which could be corrected.

-But by the Dept. of Finance until against them, Freedom of Information disclosures , and co-op presidents and local politicians went on a circuit that the press called a “tax revolt.”
+But by the Department of Finance until against them, Freedom of Information disclosures , and co-op presidents and local politicians went on a circuit that the press called a “tax revolt.”

 A reason for the crushing overvaluations was finally .
-The Dept. of Finance offered to cap valuation increases at 50 percent, to be fazed into individual tax rates over five years.
+The department offered to cap valuation increases at 50 percent that would be fazed into individual tax rates over five years.

 But many found that reason to be outlandish.
-After reportedly dropping the excuse in media reports, and in an open hearing before the City Council, the DOF disavowed the explanation last week.
+After reportedly dropping the excuse in media reports and in an open hearing before the City Council, the DOF disavowed the explanation.

 A New York Post article titled “Co-oops!
-City Goof Overtaxes homes,” quoted Stone as saying, "There was a glitch," to the writer, David Seifman.
-Stone told Patch last week that he was “disappointed” with Seifman, and that the report was inaccurate.
+City Goof Overtaxes home,” quoted Stone as saying, "There was a glitch."
+Stone told Patch last week that he was “disappointed” with the piece's author, David Seifman, and that the report was inaccurate.

 In other words, residential co-ops were being compared to commercial real estate to assess value.

 According to media reports of a May 2 hearing——Stone’s boss, Dept. of Finance Commissioner David Frankel testified to the same.

 "He must have misspoken," said State Sen. Toby Stavisky, at a press conference held at the Bay Terrace Co-op last week.
 She was standing along several Northeast Queens co-op presidents, and Assemblyman Edward Braunstein, D-Bayside, who said of the glitch excuse: “that was just something that went out to the press.”

 The two politicians were not in the room when Frankel made the reported statements, but Councilman Mark Weprin, D-Oakland Gardens, was present.